y-bib/TimeSeries_SKU_forecast/README.md

 - **Evaluation metrics**:
   - **MAE** (Mean Absolute Error)
   - **MAPE** (Mean Absolute Percentage Error, non-zero values only, biased-calculated)
   - **Sample Variance** calculated on the test data (20% of the whole data)

+## Assumpition
+- State space methods assumes Gaussian distribution of resuduals - did not tested that for the given data
+- Outlnears are erros of input not results of promotions

 ## Notes
-- poisson_custome contains Poisson regression and State_Space model with Poisson rounding.
-The accuracy of forecast is approximately same
+- **poisson_custome.py** also contains _Poisson regression_ and _State_Space model_ with Poisson rounding.
+The accuracy of forecast is approximately same.
+- Primary analysis showed that there were no sufficient correlation  between numbers of sold SKUs, different rates of zeroes for SKUs: approximately 0, 0.3-0.35, 0.8
+- also tried ARIMA but variation is not constant and mostly series donot pass stationarity test after first/second differences
+- also tried to use Poisson HMM (Poisson Hidden Markov Model) with no success, need to try it in R
+- The monthly average of the predictions tested on test data show relatively low MAE (need to show in a separate report), sufficiently better then ARIMA applied to monthly avarages